Dachshund Rescue NW and Dachshund Club of Spokane

 1. GET AN XRAY FIRST!
 How can you tell if your dog will be fine with crate rest or if they need surgery where crate rest and meds like pain or steroids will not help them.
 If your vet refuses to do an Xray which usually costs around $100, find another vet.

 2. Back surgery is the most effective if done in the first 24 to 48 hours.
 There is often swelling inside the spinal column after the dogs have slipped a disk and many times they come through surgery without being able to tell if they have to go poo or pee.
-I have noticed about half the time dogs that have one surgery and do well need another surgery later, etc. So be aware this may not be a one time thing.
+I have noticed about half the time dogs that have one surgery and might need another surgery later, etc. So be aware this may not be a one time thing.
 Half the time the dogs do not do well with their first surgery either unless folks get the best dog docs out there so research your vets first.
 We recommend Washington State University in Pullman, Wash.
 They have the best success rate in this area.

 Did you know many of the dogs who can't feel their back legs and end up in wheel chairs have to be in diapers the rest of their lives?
 That is a huge mess and their people need to be a dog nurse the rest of their lives.
 Some folks can handle those messes and many folks can't.